alephdao/transcribe_telegram/README.md

 # Transcribe Telegram

-A Telegram bot that transcribes voice messages and audio files using AWS services and Google's Generative AI.
+A Telegram bot that transcribes voice messages and audio files using Google's Generative AI.
+It's free to run.
+I have it hosted on AWS EC2 but you could host it wherever you want.

 ## Features